pankajventure7/lending_club_case_study/README1.md

 [@pankajventure7]
 [@raj007kumar]

-#### Developed as part of the Exploratory Data Analysis Module required for Post Graduate Diploma in Machine Learning and AI - IIT,Bangalore.
+#### Developed as part of the Exploratory Data Analysis Module required for Post Graduate Diploma in Machine Learning and AI - IIIT,Bangalore.